gsi-upm/senpy/docs/plugins.rst

 ----------------------
 This document describes how to develop a new analysis plugin.
 For an example of conversion plugins, see :doc:`conversion`.

+There is also a tutorial for developing new plugins with slides `here <https://lab.cluster.gsi.dit.upm.es/senpy/senpy-tutorial>`__

 Each plugin represents a different analysis process.There are two types of files that are needed by senpy for loading a plugin:

 - Definition file, has the ".senpy" extension.